-Japanese Anime Studio Hit With Suspected Arson, Killing At Least 16
+Japanese Anime Studio Hit With Suspected Arson, Killing At Least 33 People

-A major anime studio in Kyoto, Japan, was engulfed in flames in a suspected act of arson that killed at least 16 people, according to Japan's national broadcaster NHK.
+A major anime studio in Kyoto, Japan, was engulfed in flames in a suspected act of arson that killed at least 33 people, according to Japanese national broadcaster NHK.

-"Dozens more are injured and some others are without vital signs," the broadcaster said.

-Death tolls from the fire at Kyoto Animation have varied – reporter Abigail Leonard told NPR that Kyoto fire department official Yusuke Hisanage said seven people were pronounced dead and 20 others had "no vital signs."
-He added that thirty-six people were suffering injuries, ranging from minor to severe.
+At least three dozen people were injured, the broadcaster said, citing fire department officials in Kyoto.

 Japanese Prime Minister Shinzo Abe said in a tweet that the apparently deliberate act is "too appalling for words."

-According to local media reports, a man reportedly burst into Kyoto Animation's building and shouted "die" as he poured out a flammable liquid.
+According to local media, a man reportedly burst into Kyoto Animation's building and shouted "die" as he poured out a flammable liquid.
 At the time, there were reportedly about 70 people in the building.
-A suspect in his 40s has been taken into custody.
+A suspect in his 40s has been taken into custody and was being treated at a local hospital, NHK reported.

 "The man reportedly admitted as he was being taken to hospital that he spread the liquid around before setting it on fire," NHK reported.